A hedgerow can offer beauty, yield, biodiversity, and much more! Discover how to plant a hedgerow to meet your needs in your home landscape.

-In a spacious area, tall canopy trees can anchor a hedgerow.
+Most importantly, the tallest plantings establish the shape and foundation of the hedgerow.
+For example, in a spacious area, tall canopy trees can anchor a hedgerow.
 Meanwhile, in a compact backyard, you’ll likely skip tall canopy trees and select dwarf or semi-dwarf trees or shrubs as your base planting.

 Ensure a Full and Compact Hedgerow at Maturity

 To start, plant foundational plants at their maximum suggested spacing.
 This allows space for harvesting as well as including understory layers around them.
 Furthermore, it’s a good idea to include extra space beyond that along a fenceline for access and maintenance.